Coherent-Partners/spark-ts-sdk/docs/services.md

 ## Execute a Spark service

-This method executes a Spark service with the input data and returns the output data.
+This method allows you to execute a Spark service.
-It's the most common method for interacting with Spark services.

-Currently, Spark supports two versions of the API: v3 and v4.
+Currently, Spark supports two versions of Execute API: v3 and v4.
 The SDK will use the [v3 format][v3-format] for a single input and the [v4 format][v4-format] for multiple inputs.

-By default, the SDK uses the v4 format for the output data.
-You may specify the desired response format to retrieve the original format emitted by the API.
+By default, the SDK will return the output data in the [v4 format][v4-format] unless you prefer to work with the original format emitted by the API.

 Check out the [API reference](https://docs.coherent.global/spark-apis/execute-api) to learn more about Services API.